Cranial Emergencies

 Refractory ICP in Traumatic Brain Injury

-- Indication: ICP >20–25 mmHg refractory to maximum medical therapy (full ICP ladder exhausted)
+- Indication: ICP >22 mmHg (Brain Trauma Foundation 4th edition threshold) refractory to maximal medical therapy (full ICP ladder exhausted)

 - RESCUE-ICP trial (2016): decompressive craniectomy vs. continued medical management in TBI patients with refractory ICP >25 mmHg